Mississippi Highway 332: Route description

 All of the road is located within Grenada County.
 The route starts at its intersection with US 51, north of downtown Grenada.
 MS 332 then travels northeastward through a forested area and intersects Main Street.
-After crossing a Grenada Railroad line, it passes by a small residential area.
-MS 332 travels north through farmland, and turns northeast south of Airport Circle.
+After crossing a Grenada Railroad line (notable for being the location of the Billups Neon Crossing Signal before it was dismantled), it passes by a small residential area.
+MS 332 travels north through farmland and turns northeast south of Airport Circle.
 The route then intersects Heatcraft Drive and Air Industrial Park Road south of Grenada Municipal Airport.
 State maintenance ends past the airport entrance at Mayor Boone Airport Road.
 The road continues northeast to its eastern terminus at Toe Road, near the Grenada Dam.
 Toe Road provides access to MS 333 Scenic from both termini.

 MS 332 is legally defined in Mississippi Code § 65-3-3, and it is maintained by the Mississippi Department of Transportation (MDOT) and the United States Army Corps of Engineers (USACE).
 In 2015, MDOT calculated as many as 2,900 vehicles traveling east of US 51, and as few as 930 vehicles traveling east of Mayor Boone Airport Road.